gravitational/teleport/rfd/0178-github-proxy.md

 One can still achieve HSM support **manually** with the MVP by creating a new integration on each Auth service and combines all the keys.

+### Machine ID

+Support for Git servers should be implemented similar to how SSH is supported today for Machine ID.

+As mentinoned earlier, since services like GitHub actions are not affected by this feature (by not using Teleport), Machine ID supported can be added after the MVP.

+### Access Request

+Git proxy servers will NOT support access requests the same way as SSH servers.
+The access request/access list controls will be implemented for GitHub IAM integration instead.